banboobee/homebridge-broadlink-rm/README.md

 1. &#x2610; learning RF code for ___specified frequency___ ([base#706](https://github.com/kiwi-cam/homebridge-broadlink-rm/pull/706)).
 1. &#x2611; ___fixed bug___ that version of v62093 broadlink firmware to fail in authentication ([base/broadlinkjs-rm#24](https://github.com/kiwi-cam/broadlinkjs-rm/pull/24)).
 1. &#x2610; lock status of broadlink devices to be detected automatically and warn to unlock ([base/broadlinkjs-rm#25](https://github.com/kiwi-cam/broadlinkjs-rm/pull/25)).
-1. &#x2610; Homebridge won't show ___'slows down'___ messages for characteristics of 'Current Temperature' or 'Current Relative Humidity' any more.
-1. &#x2610; publish/receive accessory statuses of air-conditioner, switch, light and tv via MQTT.
 1. &#x2610; consistent logging for which internal structures are refactored.
 1. &#x2610; removed deprecated accessories of switch-multi, switch-multi-repeat, switch-repeat.
 1. &#x2610; removed W1Device from air-conditioner accessory. similar but different functions for two temperature text interfaces are redundant.